Rethinking the Effective Sample Size: Approximating the effective sample size

-\begin{itemize} \item Even when the sample approximation to the integral $I$ is very poor, we have that $\ESS \geq 1$.
+\cblue{We provide a proof in Section \ref{sec_euclidean_distance}.
+This leads to two undesired consequences:} \begin{itemize} \item Even when the sample approximation to the integral $I$ is very poor, we have that $\ESS \geq 1$.
 Note that the lower bound of the (exact) ESS is $0$, corresponding to the case when the IS estimator has infinity variance and is completely inappropriate.
 That $\ESS$ cannot detect infinite variance estimator appears to us as a major defect of this indicator. \item The bound of $\ESS\leq N$ is equally limiting.
-In many settings, $\Var_q(\tilde I) \leq \Var_{\tilde \pi}[\bar I]$ for an adequate choice of the proposal $q$.
-For instance, in connection with several advanced IS techniques such as PMC \citep{Cappe04}, AIS methods \citep{bugallo2017adaptive}, a smart choice of MIS schemes \citep{elvira2015generalized}, or variance reduction techniques \citep[Section 8]{owen2013montecarlo}, importance sanplijng estimates can significantly lower the variance of the i.i.d.~solution.
+In many settings, $\Var_q(\widetilde I) \leq \Var_{\tilde \pi}[\bar I]$ for an adequate choice of the proposal $q$.
+For instance, in connection with several advanced IS techniques such as PMC \citep{Cappe04}, AIS methods \citep{bugallo2017adaptive}, a smart choice of MIS schemes \citep{elvira2019generalized}, or variance reduction techniques \citep[Section 8]{owen2013montecarlo}, importance sampling estimates can significantly lower the variance of the i.i.d.~solution.
 In such scenarios, ESS is {\em larger} than $N$, but $\ESS$ cannot capture this variance reduction.
-Note that in the extreme case where the theoretically optimal proposal is used, the (not self-normalised) IS estimator can achieve zero variance.
-Hence, ESS should never be upper bounded. \end{itemize} \item $\ESS$ does not depend on the function $h$.
+Note that in the extreme case where the theoretically optimal proposal is used, {the UIS estimator can achieve zero variance, but also the SNIS estimator can largely reduce variance w.r.t. \cblue{standard Monte Carlo}}.
+Hence, a good approximation of ESS should never be upper bounded. \end{itemize} \item $\ESS$ does not depend on the function $h$.
 While this is an advantage for practical reasons, the ESS conveys the efficiency or lack thereof of the approximation of the moment in $h$ of $\normalized \pi$, but this dependence is completely lost in the approximation.
-For the same target distribution, a particle approximation can provide a low-variance estimator of some moment $h_1$ and be disastrous for another moment $h_2$. {See Section \ref{sec_rare_toy} for a toy example of estimation of rare events.} \item $\ESS$ does not depend on the set samples $\{\X_n \}_{n=1}^N$, but only in their associated (normalized) weights $\{\bar w_n \}_{n=1}^N$.
-Again, this might seem to be a feature, but $\ESS$ clearly lacks the ability to assess the diversity of the sample approximation, which is key to evaluate its worth.
-Note that, despite a potential inadequacy of the sampling approximation, the ESS is always equal to $N$ after a resampling step (since all the weights are then set equal), even if the same particle was replicated $N$ times (potentially, in the worst scenarios, in an area of the target with low mass or where $h$ can be zero). \end{enumerate}
+For the same target distribution, a particle approximation can provide a low-variance estimator of some moment $h_1$ and be disastrous for another moment $h_2$. {See Section \ref{sec_rare_toy} for a toy example of estimation of rare events.} \item $\ESS$ does not depend on the set samples $\{\X_n \}_{n=1}^N$, but only in their associated (normalized) weights $\{\bar w_n \}_{n=1}^N$. \cblue{In other words, the diversity of the sample cannot be directly evaluated through the corresponding weights, which are a mapping from the dimension of $X$ to dimension one.
+While this might seem to be a feature, $\ESS$ clearly lacks the ability to assess the diversity of the sample approximation, which is key to evaluate its worth.
+It is well-known that having diversity in the samples is essential to improve the performance of the estimators, e.g., negative correlation is induced to reduce their variance in antithetic and stratified sampling \cite[Chapter 8]{owen2013montecarlo}.} {This problem is also evident when resampling steps are needed, e.g., in particle filtering and other iterative or adaptive IS-based methods \citep{Douc05,li2015resampling}.} Note that, despite a potential inadequacy of the sampling approximation, the ESS is always equal to $N$ after a resampling step since all the weights are then set equal, even if the same particle was replicated $N$ times (potentially, in the worst scenarios, in an area of the target with low mass or where $h$ can be zero). \end{enumerate}